Back to Learning Center

 1. Agreements, not War

-Collaborative Divorce is a dispute resolution process that enables s spouses to retain control over the outcome by committing to resolving divorce issues outside of court.
+Collaborative Divorce is a dispute resolution process that enables spouses to retain control over the outcome by committing to resolving divorce issues outside of court.
 A Collaborative Divorce involves direct negotiation between spouses in joint meetings with lawyers present.
 Everyone signs an agreement at the beginning of the case, committing to reach a final agreement and not go to court to resolve differences.
 Neither spouse can force the other spouse to settle; the final settlement must be acceptable to both spouses.
 All of the issues resolved in a traditional divorce are also resolved in a Collaborative Divorce, including who moves from the marital residence, how parents share time with children, how to meet the financial needs of the children, how bills get paid, and how to divide property.

 Each spouse has a lawyer trained to handle Collaborative Divorces.
 Collaborative training emphasizes the need for lawyers to balance advocacy with wise counsel and problem-solving.
 Everyone must have a lawyer to level the playing field and give each client the benefit of expert legal advice throughout the case.